cart-json/PutzPlanServer/README.md

   - checking authentication keys or username and password
   - collecting and transfering all data, that is relevant for a specific user
   - updating the database and loging updates
+  -
-The Second part are periodic jobs
+The Second part are periodic jobs:
   - redistributing tasks once a week (users switch their tasks randomly)
   - setting all tasks undone after a day (so every task can be done every day)